Digital marketing is the application of a set of digital media marketing strategies.

 When the first click-free ads appeared, Internet users began to have more interaction with the companies they advertised on the web.
 However, it did not happen until the 2000s that digital marketing became something else, as we know it today.

-The main feature of the Web 1.0 era is the impossibility of communication and exposure of users.
+The greatest characteristic of the Web 1.0 era is the impossibility of communication and user exposure.
 Only companies were in control of what was published about themselves.

 During the Web 2.0 era, the Internet ceased to be used as a means to search for information exclusively, and began to become a community, where users constantly establish relationships with other users from different countries of the world.